 THIS COMPETITION HAS NOW CLOSED.

-For today’s competition, we’ve teamed up with our good friends at AP Diving to give away one of their Emergency Buoyancy Manual Inflators as a prize!
+%MCEPASTEBIN%For this week’s competition, we’ve teamed up with our good friends at Cressi to give away a pair of their NEW Thor Fins!

 To be in with a chance of winning this awesome prize, all you have to do is answer the following question: